-In order to determine how well, broadly, these different models were able to reproduce our observed record of discharge variability, I subdivided the computed discharges into events during known high-flow periods (light and dark gray regions on Figs. 11-16) and those from the low-flow remainder of

-- 765 the record.
-I first compared the mean discharges during known high- and low-flow periods (Fig. 17A).
+In order to determine how well, broadly, these different models were able to reproduce our observed record of discharge variability, I subdivided the computed discharges into events during known high-flow periods (light and dark-gray regions in Figs. 11-16) and those from the low-flow remainder of the record.
+I first compared the mean discharges during known high- and low-flow periods (Fig. 17a).
 For the five ice-sheet models and nine river systems, only three times did the known low-flow periods correspond to an overall higher computed discharge: the Hudson River for the ANU model and Hudson Strait for ICE-3G and ICE-5G.
-The ice-physics-based G12 performed the best in generating discharges during known high-flow periods that were much higher than those during - 770 known low-flow periods, with ICE-6G in second place and ICE-3G and ICE-5G tied for third.
-The strong performance of G12 may be because its input mass balance was driven by a coupled ocean-atmosphere GCM (FAMOUS: Smith et al., 2008), making its ice mass the result of a pre-computed hydrologic balance.
-I then generated histograms for the high-flow and low-flow segments of the model results, and performed Kolmogorov-Smirnov tests between the pairs of distributions for each - 775 ice model and river system to test how different they are from one another (Fig. 17B).
-Here, the GIAbased ICE-6G and ICE-5G were second and third, respectively, to ICE-3G, though ICE-3G cannot be a correct ice-sheet reconstruction more generally because it does not include a large enough total ice mass.
-G12 reproduced many patterns of deglacial water discharge well, including the pulses of iceberg/meltwater output from Hudson Strait (Figure 14), but its goodness of fit is reduced by its - 780 short (but intense) pulse of meltwater down the Mackenzie River, its lack of early meltwater delivery to the Hudson River, and a too-early switch of meltwater outflow away from the Mississippi River because its climate forcing and dynamical ice response caused the Québec-Labrador dome to retreat too early.
-For both of these metrics, the inconsistent time steps between ice-sheet reconstructions can affect the fits, as can be seen especially for the Rio Grande and Columbia River, which should - 785 be the same for all runs as the same climate reconstruction was employed in all cases.
-Therefore, these catchments were removed from the above analysis, the broad strokes of which provide a useful template for comparison.
+The icephysics-based G12 performed the best in generating discharges during known high-flow periods that were much higher than those during known low-flow periods, with ICE-6G in second place and ICE-3G and ICE-5G tied for third.
+The strong performance of G12 may be because its input mass balance was driven by a coupled ocean-atmosphere GCM (FAMOUS: Smith et al., 2008), making its ice mass the result of a precomputed hydrologic balance.
+I then generated histograms for the high-flow and low-flow segments of the model results and performed Kolmogorov-Smirnov tests between the pairs of distributions for each ice model and river system to test how different they are from one another (Fig. 17b).
+Here, the GIA-based ICE-6G and ICE-5G were second and third, respectively, to ICE-3G, though ICE-3G cannot be a correct ice-sheet reconstruction more generally because it does not include a large enough total ice mass.
+G12 reproduced many patterns of deglacial water discharge well, including the pulses of iceberg/meltwater output from 10